Tesla Model Y Performance vs Jaguar I-Pace

 The Y will even take corners with confidence.
 Its center of gravity is still sedan-low thanks to the placement of the heavy battery pack underneath the car.
 Frankly, it has more grip than most drivers have skill to use.
 But you do feel that extra weight.
 It has more body roll and it is less nimble than the 3.
 The Y is good to drive, but it’s not as rewarding as the 3 is to drive hard.

 Unfortunately, the Model Y is suffering from the same batch of issues its older little brother did during its initial rollout: build quality.

 Our Model Y has some of the typical mismatched panel gaps and the rear bumper doesn’t match the rest of the car’s paint as closely as you’d like it to.
 It doesn’t take much online searching to find reports bigger issues: creaking noises, failing door seals, and even leaking windshields.

-Normally this would be disappointing on a car that costs over $60,000, but expectations need to be broken to be disappointed, and Tesla’s last product launch made this one unsurprising.
+Normally this would be disappointing on a car that costs north of $60,000, but expectations need to be broken to be disappointed, and Tesla’s last product launch made this one unsurprising.